Surue/NekoEngine/README.md

 The expected behavior is to see the circle fall, hit the box then completely stop moving.
 The box object should never move as it's a static object.

+### 04 Restitution
+Their is 4 ball each with a given restitution (1, 0.66, 0.33, 0) falling on the same box collider with a restitution of 1.
+It's expected that the most left ball never stop bouncing while the ball to the right never bounce.

 ## Update the repo
 To update the repos you must add an upstream with this repos https://github.com/Surue/NekoEngine
 ```$git add remote upstream https://github.com/Surue/NekoEngine.git``` (this must be done only once)